usamaali012/django-mosh-1/Section_5.md

 # Grouping Data:
 	- To look at the number of orders each customer has placed, we'll group no of orders for each customer.
 	- queryset = Customer.objects.annotate(orders_count=Count('order'))
-	- Here we have created customer foriegn key in order class so django creates reverse relationship in customer class as order_set.
+	- As we have created customer foriegn key in order class so django creates reverse relationship in customer class as order_set.
 	- But for some reason, here 'order_set' does not work but only 'order' works.